RamiKrispin/awesome-ds-setting/README.md

 ```

-#### Clear port
+### Clear port

-If the port you set for the Postgres server is in use you should expect to get the following message when trying to start the server:
+If the port you set for the Postgres server is in use, you should expect to get the following message when trying to start the server:

 <img src="images/port_in_used.png" width="60%" align="center"/></a>

-This mean that the port is either used by other Postgres server or other application.
-To check what ports in use and by which applications you can use the `lsof` function on the terimnal:
+This means that the port is either used by other Postgres servers or other applications.
+To check what ports are in use and by which applications you can use the `lsof` function on the terminal:

 ``` zsh
 sudo lsof -i :5432                                                                                           COMMAND  PID     USER   FD   TYPE             DEVICE SIZE/OFF NODE NAME